IllDepence/sirtetris.com_2021_jekyll/projects.md

 <!-- sep -->

 # I have a website!
-*It's a clunky pile of Python but I don't care. :)*
+*It's a clunky pile of statically generated HTML but I don't care. :)*

 ![](assets/img/projects/websites.png)